Atur256/graalvm-webimage-interop/README.md

 This library is designed for extensibility.
 While it currently wraps a broad set of core JavaScript objects, additional wrappers may be introduced in future releases to support more of the ECMAScript runtime and browser-like APIs.

 All future additions will adhere to the same design principles and compatibility with GraalVM-managed runtimes.

+---

+## License

+This project’s license is currently undecided.

+This section will be replaced with appropriate license when it is chosen.